Get help at evenings and weekends

 If you need to see the nurse, we know how hard it can be arranging daytime appointments that fit around work, school or other commitments.

-Your practice can offer you an evening or weekend appointment at GP Care Wakefield if it suits you better.
-Just mention it to the practice team the next time you need to see the nurse.
+Your practice can offer you an evening or weekend appointment at GP Care Wakefield if it suits you better, just mention it to your practice reception team.

 - Annual reviews for heart disease, diabetes, COPD, asthma and stroke